Jeremy L. Caradonna, PhD

 1. The first area is Early Modern European history, with an emphasis on the cultural, scientific, and environmental history of Enlightenment France.
 My first book--The Enlightenment in Practice--appeared in 2012 with Cornell University Press.
 It broadens our understanding of the nature and impact of the European Enlightenment via an analysis of public involvement in intellectual life and the use of 'crowd-sourcing' by the French state.
 It is based on archival research that I conducted in about 30 French towns.

 2. The second area is the history and practice of sustainability.
-In the past couple of years I have organized new courses on sustainability and environmental consciousness and published a number of works related to the subject, most notable Sustainability: A History (OUP, 2014/2016).
+I have taught many courses on sustainability and environmental consciousness and published a number of works related to the subject, most notably Sustainability: A History (OUP, 2014/2016), which also appeared as an expanded second edition in 2022.
 I am interested in where the concept of sustainability comes from, how the sustainability movement took shape, and the impact that it has had on our society since the late 1970s.
-Sustainability is a meaningful way for me to come to terms with some of the more problematic developments that the planet has witnessed since the 18th century: growth-based economics, population, industrialism, deforestation, anthopogenic climate change, ecological destruction, and so on.
+Sustainability is a meaningful way for me to come to terms with some of the more problematic developments that the planet has witnessed since the 18th century: growth-based economics, population, industrialism, deforestation, anthropogenic climate change, ecological destruction, and so on.
 Sustainability, as far as I'm concerned, represents a constructive response to the unsustainable world that we've created.
 It also provides methods, bodies of knowledge, and inspiration for positive societal change.

 3. My third area of interest is food systems and the organic food industry.
 I learned a tremendous amount about organics as part of my research on sustainability, and learned even more as the owner of an organic food distribution business.
-I am now teaching courses on the organics industry and have begun a long-term research project on the social, ecological, and economic benefits of organic food.
-Using local and national farms as case studies, my research aims to demonstrate the complex value of organic food systems.
-True food security requires organic forms of production that restore fertility, biodiversity, and resilience to soils.
-Further, I am interested in permacultural techniques and indigenous ecologies (and especially soil-building) practices.
-I organized a study abroad program in 2016 that took students to High Amazon Peru in order to study sustainable, indigenous agricultural practices.
+I have taught courses at Uvic on the organics industry and worked with organic farmers across the country to study their transition techniques.
+This research culminated in One Level at a Time: Transitioning to Organic Vegetable Production (COG, 2018), which is a practical handbook for those interested in all aspects of organic transition (marketing, agroecology, certification, etc.).
+I am also interested in permaculture techniques and Indigenous ecologies, and especially soil-building practices.
+I organized a study abroad program in 2016 that took students to High Amazon Peru in order to study sustainable, Indigenous agricultural practices.